humantorch/snowflake/README.md

 # Snowflake

+### This is still very much a work in progress and is not "officially" official.
+Yet.

 Snowflake is Thrillworks' tool for planning and supporting our employees career development, heavily influenced from Medium's career growth framework.

 ## Installation